wordfence/wordfence-cli/README.md

 # Wordfence CLI

-Wordfence CLI is a multi-process malware scanner written in Python.
-It's designed to have low memory overhead while being able to utilize multiple cores for scanning large filesystems for malware.
-Wordfence CLI uses `libpcre` over Python's existing regex libraries for speed and compatibility with our signature set.
+ Wordfence CLI is a open source, high performance, multi-process security scanner, written in Python, that quickly scans network filesystems to detect PHP/other malware and WordPress vulnerabilities.
+CLI is parallelizable, can be scheduled, can accept input via pipe, and can pipe output to other commands.

 ## Installation